 In Georgia and most other states, the time limits depend on the offense level or the specific crime.
 For instance, a prosecutor might have seven years to file most felony charges but only two years to file misdemeanor charges.
 Violent crimes generally have longer statutes of limitations, and some crimes (like murder or child rape) have no statute of limitations—meaning a criminal case can be filed at any time.
 In certain instances, statutes of limitations are "tolled" (suspended), allowing the government more time to bring a case.

 A defendant who believes the statute of limitations has expired on one or more charges must raise the issue with the court.
-Upon raising the issue, the prosecutor has the burden of proving the charges were timely followed.
+Upon raising the issue, the prosecutor has the burden of proving the charges were filed in a timely manner.
 If the prosecutor fails to meet this burden, the judge must dismiss the charges.

 Like many states, Georgia's law sets time limits for a host of specific crimes.
 For crimes not specifically listed in the statute, a general statute of limitations applies based on the category of the crime.